Is financial advice for women different than financial advice for men?

 A six-pack of even the cheapest beer costs five or six dollars, and an energy drink costs anywhere from three to five dollars.
 That’s $35 a week down the drain and nearly $1600 per year, assuming you buy once a week.

 Instead of blowing that on tasty drinks for yourself, you should save it.
-Make coffee at home for that energy boost in the morning, and limit your six-packs to once a week.
-It’s better for your wallet and your health.
+Make coffee at home for that morning energy boost, and limit your six-packs to once a week.

 Stop Buying Video Games